This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It doesn’t take a lot of peppermint leaves to make this recipe, so you can use those you’ve grown in a small pot or larger amounts.
 Though there are cases where we use fresh plant material in soap, it can cause issues if it’s too thick or too wet.
 For this recipe, I recommend that you use fully dried leaves that are finely pulsed.
 You can learn more about three different ways that you can dry peppermint over here.

 Peppermint leaves in soap don’t scent your bars, that’s what the peppermint essential oil is for.
 What they do is add tiny flecks through your soap that, over time, will be surrounded by tiny golden halos.
 It’s the tea seeping into your soap!
 It’s a simple and beautiful effect that works with other tea soaps as well.

-The first batch of soap I ever tried to make was natural Peppermint.
-That first attempt didn’t go so well and I recall my frustration now nearly seven years after the fact.
+The first batch of soap I ever tried to make was natural peppermint.
+That first attempt didn’t go so well and I recall my frustration now nearly many years after the fact.
 I eventually figured out how to do it but it was difficult trying to teach myself from books.
 I learn so much better by seeing something done rather than reading about it — can you relate?

-This first experience is one of the reasons I began offering soap making lessons.
-It’s also why I’ve chosen to share a Peppermint soap recipe for my very first Facebook LIVE video.
-If you read this in time it will air tonight at 7pm (GMT) on my Facebook page.
-In it I’ll be showing how to make handmade soap while answering questions from viewers.
-(Update: I’ve also published the video on YouTube)
+This first experience is one of the reasons I began offering soap-making lessons.
+It’s also why I’ve chosen to share a peppermint soap recipe for my very first Facebook LIVE video.
+You can watch that video at the bottom of the recipe.
+It shows you step-by-step how to make this recipe and should answer any questions that you may have.

-Natural Peppermint Soap Recipe
+Peppermint Soap Recipe